 - Fabric Empire Store (online): We’ve ordered a few swatches from them, and they have TONS of colors in L’amour satin!
-They also have foam by the yard, though we haven’t tested this yet.
+They also have foam by the yard.

 - Fabric Wholesale Direct (online): We mentioned them earlier, but we’re mentioning them again because they seriously have a HUGE variety of fabrics, including competitively-priced peau de soie!

 We get LOTS of questions on where we get our foam.
-We get ours at Golden D’or, and they carry it in their upholstery section (we use 1/2″ foam just FYI).
+We used to get ours at Golden D’or, but since they closed in 2020, we mostly use the resources on this list.

 Our advice for finding foam is to look for 1/2″ upholstery foam in WHITE.
 Green and yellow foam will show through the white of the fuku unless you use several layers of spandex.
 Additionally, sometimes the foam can oxidize and turn yellow.
 If that happens, add another layer of spandex over your foam pieces to prevent it from showing through.